qkzk/fm/development.md

 - [ ] creates $ENV{HOME} folders everywhere -
       a new version of log4rs seems to solve this, it's not deplayed to crates.io yet
 - [ ] tree mode : index are offset by one
-- [ ] sort by size use wrong value and order badly 2B > 1M

 ## Won't do